Case Studies

 Mães da Sé

-Project: T-SEARCH
+PROJECT: T-SEARCH

 In Brazil, 200 people go missing daily, yet this crisis remains largely invisible to society and policymakers.
 Traditional awareness methods, like missing persons flyers, fail to penetrate a media landscape dominated by entertainment and pop culture.

-01The challenge
+The challenge

 Families of the missing often depend on organizations like Mães da Sé for visibility and action, as there is a lack of structured governmental support.
 To make missing people visible and pressure for political change, there was a need to insert the issue into everyday life.

-02The solution
+The solution

 To make missing people visible and pressure for political change, there was a need to insert the issue into everyday life.
 T-SEARCH®: THE #OUTFITOFVISIBILITY transformed Brazil’s streetwear trend — bootleg T-shirts — into a tool for activism.